 OLLI CLASS ACTION REMINDER: Hagens Berman Reminds Ollie’s Bargain Outlet (OLLI) Investors of Pending Securities Fraud Lawsuit, Encourages Investors Who Lost $50,000+ to Contact the Firm

-SAN FRANCISCO, Sept.
-30, 2019 (GLOBE NEWSWIRE) -- Hagens Berman notifies OLLI investors of a securities fraud lawsuit filed against Ollie’s Bargain Outlet Holdings (OLLI).
+/EIN News/ -- SAN FRANCISCO, Oct.
+07, 2019 (GLOBE NEWSWIRE) -- Hagens Berman notifies OLLI investors of a securities fraud lawsuit filed against Ollie’s Bargain Outlet Holdings (OLLI).

 CLASS PERIOD: June 6, 2019 – Aug.
 28, 2019